-A student who has earned less than 30 semester hours of transferable credit must also submit the necessary requirements for first-year students (high school transcripts and ACT or SAT scores).
+A student who has earned less than 24 semester hours of transferable credit must also submit the necessary requirements for first-year students (high school transcripts and ACT or SAT scores).
 Admission will be based on high school work and ACT/SAT results in addition to the college work completed at the time of the application.
+In the event that high school documentation is required, a transferable GPA of 2.3 is needed for admission to Eureka College.